 Additional information about this process is available on the Disability Services website in the center of the screen under the Welcome message.

-Beginning Fall 2012, Testing Services took over one of the functions of Disability Services.
-This is the test center for the University and we work hard to ensure that our test environment is as quiet and distraction free as we can make it and that test security is maintained.
+Beginning Fall 2012, Testing Services took over one of the functions of the Disability Services office.
+We are the test center for the University and we work hard to ensure that our test environment is as quiet and distraction free as we can make it and that test security is maintained.
 Students are not allowed to retain any of their personal possessions during the exam unless you state otherwise on your proctoring form.

 THIS FREE SERVICE IS NOT INTENDED FOR MAKE UP EXAMS, COURSE CHALLENGE EXAMS, Non-Accommodated CLASSROOM EXAMS OR EXAMS FOR ONLINE OR DISTANCE EDUCATION CLASSES.

-Disability Services (which is now part of HR) is the office which reviews the documentation for accommodations, you can read their policies and procedures on line.
+Disability Services (Located in Hogue 126, ext 2214) is the office which reviews the documentation for accommodations, you can read their policies and procedures on line.
 Your student should be sending you an electronic request via the DS website to let you know they will be requesting accommodations for your class.
 Testing Services can view the list of requested accommodations.
 We will apply their accommodations for time, etc. to the instructions you have supplied on the proctor form.
 We can also enlarge a test and have some reader software that will work with .docx or pdf.
 If your test needs to be translated into braille please send it to Centralaccess@cwu.edu as soon as it is available.